My First Girlfriend Is a Gal: Manga

-As of February 2023, the series has been released in sixteen tankōbon volumes.
+As of April 2025, the series has been released in twenty tankōbon volumes.

 Anime

 A 10-episode anime television series adaptation by NAZ aired from July 12 to September 13, 2017.
 The series was directed and character designed by Hiroyuki Furukawa, who also did the erotic comedy My Wife is the Student Council President.
 The script was supervised by Yuichiro Momose, and the music was done by Yashikin of MAGES.
 The opening theme is "Hajimete no Season" (はじめてのSEASON) by Junjō no Afilia, while the ending theme is "Galtic Love" (GAL的LOVE) by Erabareshi.
 An OVA episode was released on December 26, 2017.

-Funimation licensed and streamed the series in North America with an English dub, while Crunchyroll streamed it in Japanese with English subtitles.
+Crunchyroll streamed the series with original Japanese version and English subtitles, while Funimation licensed and premiered it in North America with an English dub.
 Following Sony's acquisition of Crunchyroll, the dub was moved to Crunchyroll.

 Reception

 The anime's first episode was reviewed by various writers at Anime News Network.
 James Beckett found that the fanservice to be as expected and that it embodied "all of the most irritating sex comedy stereotypes that stopped being funny back when the American Pie sequels fizzled out over a decade ago."
 Nick Creamer found the censorship bars to be the only unique thing about the show, and that the central characters were not likable.
 Theron Martin held out some hope that Yukana would at least have some character depth.
 Paul Jensen found the premise of two characters from different social circles to have potential, but the first episode to be obnoxious and dumb, outside of some moments where Yukana reacts to Junichi's confession.
 Rebecca Silverman regarded the episode as mostly fetishism and unless that was toned down and "starts to develop Yukana as a real person, it could be a somewhat smarty raunchy comedy," but did not plan to watch any more to find out.